channapd/AI-Powered-Fashion-Design-Platform/README.md

     npm install

 ### 4) Add API keys
-- Add your MongoDB URI, Clipdrop API key, JWT Secret Key, and Gmail App Password to the .env file located in the server folder
+- Add your MongoDB URI, Clipdrop API key, JWT Secret Key, Google Gemini API key, and Gmail App Credentials to the .env file located in the server folder

 ### 5) Run the Application
 - Open integrated terminals in both the client and server folders